symfony/symfony-docs/cookbook/security/custom_extension.rst

 ---------

-The following chapter demonstrates how to create a custom authentication extension for WSSE authentication.
+The following chapter demonstrates how to create a custom authentication provider for WSSE authentication.
 The security protocol for WSSE provides several security benefits:

 1. Username / Password encryption